sabisasam/bisa-tutorial/README.md

 ## Tutorial part 3

-A detail, results and vote view got added.
+A detail, results and vote view as well as a detail template got added.
+The detail view with its template shows the question text and the choices for this question.
-Each of them shows a simple sentence with the corresponding question ID.
+Both other views show a simple sentence with the corresponding question ID.
-The index view got modified so now it lists the 5 latest questions.
+The index view and its template got modified so now they list the 5 latest questions.